 LendingTree is compensated by companies on this site and this compensation may impact how and where offers appear on this site (such as the order).
 LendingTree does not include all lenders, savings products, or loan options available in the marketplace.

-Mortgage-Backed Securities: What They Are and How They Affect Rates
+What are Mortgage-Backed Securities and How Do They Affect Rates?

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 Mortgage backed-securities, or MBSs, are bonds secured by a mortgage or pools of mortgages.
 A portion of each payment you make each month is passed on to MBS investors, who also receive payments from hundreds of other loans pooled together in that mortgage-backed security.
 MBS trading is critical to the health of the mortgage-lending market, and is a major factor in how high or low your rate is.